OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Rethink the Future.md

 - Leveling Up Media
 - Here’s a link to [the Scope collection](https://bra.in/5vPLEJ) in my Brain
 ### Formats
 Mixed!
-Some posts will be just me talking in a chair or on the hoof (like [Peter Zeihan](https://www.youtube.com/c/ZeihanonGeopolitics), maybe), me interviewing one or two people, small-group discussions, open sessions, screencasts, Braincasts, animations.
+Some posts will be just me talking in a chair or on the hoof (like [Peter Zeihan](https://www.youtube.com/c/ZeihanonGeopolitics), maybe), me interviewing one or two people, small-group discussions, open sessions, screencasts, Braincasts, and animations.
 It'll all be very linky and very open.

-The posts might last from one minute to a couple hours.
-They won't follow a set schedule.
-And I'm Content over production value.
+The posts won't follow a set schedule.
+They might last from one minute to a couple hours.
+And I'm clearly emphasizing content over production value.
 ### Notes
 This is a Substack, so your likes and subscribes are super helpful.
 Of course, so is your becoming a paid subscriber.
 Doing so will bring you into a private monthly call, where we scheme world domination, as well as invitations to participate in occasional Substack chats as well as Zoom calls that will show up on the podcast.